pranav0121/Leads__Management/README.md

 - **database.py**: DB connection/session management
 - **config.py**: App and notification config (reads from .env)
 - **test_services.py**: Unit tests for all major logic and endpoints

+## Recent Improvements

+- **Endpoint Categorization:** All endpoints are grouped and described in Swagger UI for easier navigation.
+- **GET /api/behavior/actions:** Returns a list of valid user actions for logging behaviors.
+- **Expanded Testing:** All endpoints and business logic are covered by FastAPI TestClient-based API tests.
+- **Pydantic v2+ Compatibility:** All request/response models updated for latest Pydantic standards.
+- **Workspace Cleanup:** Removed unnecessary files and ensured production readiness.

 ## Setup & Installation